 In the ordinary course of business, the Bank gives financial guarantees consisting of letters of credit, letters of guarantees and acceptances.
 Financial guarantees are those issued by the Bank to creditors as allowed under existing rules and regulations whereby it guarantees third party obligations by signing a guarantor in the contract or agreement.
-Letters of credit are commitments under which, over the duration of the commitment, the bank is required to provide a loan or credit with pre-specified terms to the customer.
-The nominal contractual value of financial guarantees are not reflected in the statement of financial position.
+Letters of credit are commitments under which, over the duration of the commitment, the Bank is required to provide a loan or credit with pre-specified terms to the customer.
+The nominal contractual value of financial guarantees is not reflected in the statement of financial position.

-Service fees and commission income will be recognized upon booking of the guarantee.
+Service fees and commission income will be recognized in the statement of income upon booking of the guarantee.